ESG Data

 Metrics Targets 2019 2020 2021 2022 2023

-• 1)Targets were considered and set in accordance with the LEAP approach* implemented by Oji Holdings with the assistance of KPMG AZSA LLC.
+• 1)Targets were considered and set as the Oji Group's targets in accordance with the LEAP approach* implemented by Oji Holdings with the assistance of KPMG AZSA LLC.
+Programs are implemented by CENIBRA (Brazil).

 • *An integrated approach developed by TNFD (Taskforce on Nature-related Financial Disclosures).
 It assesses and manages nature-related issues in four phases: Locate, Evaluate, Assess, and Prepare.